you-win/godot-pong-rust/README.md

 Follow the instructions
 [here](https://medium.com/@recallsingularity/gorgeous-godot-games-in-rust-1867c56045e6).

+You will need to set up the .gdnlib paths again during initial setup.
+This is both to avoid errors and because the path is only setup for OSX.

 ## Controls

 [W][S] and [Up][Down] to move the paddles.
 [Enter] to hide the left paddle's sprite.
 [Space] to reset the scene.